-10 \ OTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOU DETACH AND RETURN THIS PO DRITON ONLY THIS PROXY CARD IS VALID ONLY W HEN SIGNED AND DATED • For All Withhold All For All Except 1.
-To elect 3 Directors: AII All Except Nominees: 0 0 0 01) Beatriz V. Infante 02) Howard E. Janzen 03) H. Brian Thompson oo) In Brian Thompson To withhold authority to vote for any individual nominee(s), mar k "For All Except" and write th ne num iber(s) of th ıe • k "For All Except" and write th ne num aber(s) of th ıe To withhold authority to vote for any individual nominee(s), mar k "For All Except" and write th ne num aber(s) of th 1e To withhold authority to vote for any individual nominee(s), mar k "For All Except" and write th aber(s) of the 2.
-To withhold authority to vote for any individual nominee(s), mar uthority to amend and restate s amended, to effect a reverse 2.
-To withhold authority to vote for any individual nominee(s), mar nominee(s) on the line below.
-To approve the grant to our Board of Directors of discretionary a our Fourth Amended and Restated Certificate of Incorporation, a uthority to amend and restate s amended, to effect a reverse For Against Abstair
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+For All Withhold All For All Except

+To elect 3 Directors:

+Nominees: 0 0 0

+01) Beatriz V. Infante

+02) Howard E. Janzen

+03) H. Brian Thompson

+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.

+For Against Abstain 2.
+To approve the grant to our Board of Directors of discretionary authority to amend and restate our Fourth Amended and Restated Certificate of Incorporation, as amended, to effect a reverse stock split of our common stock at a ratio of not less than 1-for-3 and not more than 1-for-6.
+0 0 0 For Against Abstain 3.
+To approve the amendments to the Sonus Networks, Inc. 2007 Stock Incentive Plan, as amended.
+0 0 0

-4. To ratify the appointment of Deloitte & Touche LLP as Sonus Networks' independent registered o o public accounting firm for the fiscal year ending December 31, 2010.
+4. To ratify the appointment of Deloitte & Touche LLP as Sonus Networks' independent registered o o o public accounting firm for the fiscal year ending December 31, 2010.